-The image is a downscaled from the current size to width x height.
-The parameters widht and height are optional and by default the view is scaled to 192x144.
-The result of this command can be directly used by the Tk image command, like this:
+The image is a downscaled from the current size to req\width x req\height, req\width and req\height must be > 0.
+The parameters width and height are optional and by default the view is scaled to 192x144.
+The components parameter is also optional and by default is RGB.
+To get a picture with transparent background, use '-components RGBA' or '-components BGRA'.
+The result of this command is png data, which can be directly used by the Tk image command, like this:

+'''

-label .1 -image [image create photo -data [GiD_Thumbnail get]]
+label .l -image [image create photo -data [GiD_Thumbnail get]]

+'''